Teesside Steelworks: Interwar period

 In 1923, Bolckow, Vaughan & Co acquired Redpath, Brown & Co, manufacturers of structural steel.

 As the 1920s went on Bolckow Vaughan found itself in an increasingly difficult financial situation.
 The works were reorganised, and consultation with the workforce introduced.
-The causes of these problems included: poor decision-making in the period from 1900–1910 which delayed the introduction of improved steelmaking technology; optimistic belief in promises of funding made by the British government during the war, leading to reliance on costly bank loans in 1918; and failure to invest in its own coal mines to provide enough for steel production, and for cash.
-By 1929, the financial pressures, forced the company into a takeover by Dorman Long who by this point is also struggling financially.
+The causes of these problems included: poor decision-making in the period from 1900–1910 which delayed the introduction of improved steelmaking technology; optimistic belief in promises of funding made by the British government during the war, leading to reliance on costly bank loans in 1918; and failure to invest in its own coal mines to provide enough for steel production.
+By 1929, the financial pressures, forced the company into a takeover by Dorman Long but who by this point was also struggling financially.

 In 1946, The Lackenby development was built by Dorman Long between the Redcar and Cleveland Works.

 Nationalisation

 Trolleybus passing one of the coking plants which manufactured coke for the blast furnaces (1966).

 The erection of Redcar blast furnace in 1976.

 In 1967, Dorman Long was absorbed into the newly created nationalised company, British Steel Corporation.

 In 1979, the new blast furnace opened at the former Redcar site using the open hearth process.
-It was the second largest of its kind in Europe and Teesside's sole remaining blast furnace, at that time.
+It was the second largest of its kind in Europe and soon became Teesside's sole remaining blast furnace.

 Privatisation and decline

 In 1988, British Steel was re-privatised to form British Steel plc.
 In 1999, British Steel plc merged with Netherlands-based steel maker Koninklijke Hoogovens to form Corus Group.
 Corus utilised the site for basic oxygen steelmaking, using iron produced at the company's Redcar blast furnace.

 By 2003, Corus considered that the production at Teesside Cast Products (TCP) as a surplus to its needs.
-Corus was bought by Tata Steel, in 2007.
+Corus was bought by Tata Steel in 2007.

 In 2009, Corus announced partial mothballing of the Teesside blast furnace.
-Approx. 1,700 jobs eliminated.
-To help the workers, a Corus Response Group was formed which developed a comprehensive package of support.
-This plan was in place over the past 10 months of announcement and included employment experts on site from January 2010.
+Approximately 1,700 jobs were lost.
+To help the workers, the Corus Response Group was formed which developed a comprehensive package of support.
+This plan was in place over the 10 months after the announcement and included employment experts on site from January 2010.
 Support was put in place to help affected workers with individual sessions to update CVs, highlight job opportunities and look at retraining options.
-The response group was also supposed to work with the Teesside Cast Products function to offer similar support.
+The response group was also worked with the Teesside Cast Products function to offer similar support.